Nieman Foundation at Harvard

 Both Qureshi and Colbert highlighted salaries, and paying freelancers, as top priorities for using the funding.
 Colbert said the team is still in conversation about the best use of the funding, but is treating it “like venture capital…an investment in our growth.”

 Before receiving this funding, Colbert’s Indy was a signatory of a different open letter to Press Forward.
-In February, some members of the Alliance of Nonprofit News Outlets (ANNO) signed a letter asking Press Forward to “consider giving $100,000 per actively-producing local nonprofit newsroom every year for the projected five-year lifespan of Press Forward” in general operating funding.
+In February, most members of the Alliance of Nonprofit News Outlets (ANNO) voted to support a letter on behalf of the network asking Press Forward to “consider giving $100,000 per actively-producing local nonprofit newsroom every year for the projected five-year lifespan of Press Forward” in general operating funding.

 Colbert feels that $20 million, in the context of the $500 million Press Forward touts, is a drop in the bucket — especially when some aligned funders have given millions to single organizations that are not newsrooms (like Automattic, which received $5 million “to onboard and support hundreds of small and mid-sized news publishers” on Newspack.)